jjvanzon/JJs-Reference-Architecture/layers.md

 [back](.)

-Software is built up of layers.
+Software might be built up of layers.
 This article describes how these layers might be structured.
 Each layer comes with different technology.

 <h3>Contents</h3>